-The primary micro-level dataset providing the individual- and household-level information necessary to allocate fiscal policy elements7 is the Uganda National Household Survey (UNHS) 2012/13.
-The Uganda Bureau of Statistics carries out two nationally representative surveys that cover consumption and income behavior on a regular basis, the Uganda National Panel Survey (UNPS) and the Uganda National Household Survey (UNHS).
-The UNHS has twice the sample size of the UNPS (6887 Households surveyed in the UNHS vs 3188 households in the UNPS) and provides better statistical power at sub-national levels, which is especially important for allocating direct transfers in Uganda (see below).
-The UNHS is conducted approximately every three years using a two-stage stratified sample design that allows for reliable estimation of key indicators at the national, rural-urban, regional and separately for the sub-regional level.
+households in the UNPS) and provides better statistical power at sub-national levels, which is especially important for allocating direct transfers in Uganda (see below).
+The UNHS is conducted approximately every three years using a two-stage stratified sample design that allows for reliable estimations of key indicators at the national, rural-urban, regional and separately for the sub-regional level.
 Apart from coverage of in-kind transfers received, the survey contains detailed information about income sources and consumption levels that enable imputations of effective taxation, as well as the imputation of effective indirect transfers and subsidies.

-The source for total revenues collected by the government from households - via the PAYE, VAT, and Excise taxes - is the Annual Budget Performance Report (ABPR) 2012/13 published by the Ministry of Finance, Planning and Economic Development.
+The source for total revenues collected by the government from households - via the PAYE, VAT, and excise taxes - is the Annual Budget Performance Report (ABPR) 2012/13 published by the Ministry of Finance, Planning and Economic Development (MoFPED).
 To impute "effective" or actually prevailing rates (which may differ from statutory rates), we first scale down the expected tax take from UNHS households so that the ratio of VAT (for example) revenues in the ABPR to Private Final Household Consumption Expenditure in Uganda National Accounts data is equivalent to the ratio of VAT collections from UNHS households to the value of cumulative UNHS household consumption expenditure.
-For VAT and the Excise taxes, the total revenue figure from the ABPR we use includes revenues via the application of those taxes (when applicable) to domestically-produced goods and services.8
+For VAT and the excise taxes, the total revenue figure from the ABPR we use includes revenues via the application of those taxes (when applicable) to domestically-produced goods and services.18

 Government expenditure on indirect subsidies for water and electricity, and in-kind transfers of healthcare and education services are also taken from the ABPR 2012/13.
-Expenditures on agricultural input subsidies (delivered by the NAADS agency - see above) were provided by the MoFPED and directly extracted from the government IFMIS.
+Expenditures on agricultural input subsidies (delivered by the NAADS agency - see above) were provided by the MoFPED.
 These subsidies and in-kind transfers are scaled in a manner equivalent to the scaling of taxes.
-The ABPR also provides aggregate expenditure information for the government agency responsible for the two programmes that feature direct transfers, NUSAF and SAGE (as explained in the previous section).
-We use operational reports, program characteristics, and rules to allocate uniform transfer magnitudes to all households who are imputed to be eligible (or to households deemed to host at least one eligible individual) for these programs.
+The ABPR also provides aggregate expenditure information for the government agency responsible for the two programs that feature direct transfers, NUSAF and SAGE (as explained in the previous section).
+We use operational reports, program characteristics, and rules to allocate uniform transfer magnitudes to all households that are imputed to be eligible (or to households deemed to host at least one eligible individual) for these programs.
 The total amount of direct transfer expenditure allocated, then, is not scaled in the way that the other fiscal policy elements described above are.